-You can solve this invite issue by limiting who you invite, and being very specific about who is an optional invitee so they feel no pressure to attend if they do not want to.
-However, by making it an optional invite, it lets them know it’s occurring and can keep an eye out for followup.
+You can solve this invite issue by limiting who you invite.
+Be very specific about who is an optional invitee so they feel no pressure to attend if they do not want to.
+Even if they do not attend, by making it an optional invite, they know the meeting is occurring and can keep an eye out for followup or outcomes.

-Even with the most distributed team, meetings are still a good way to reach a decision, have a brainstorming session, and get to talk to coworkers.
-Understanding the nuance is a key to understanding how to work remotely well.
+Even with the most distributed team, meetings are still a good way to reach a decision, have a brainstorming session, and connect with coworkers.
+Understanding the nuance of good and bad meetings is key to understanding how to work remotely well.

 To determine if a meeting is worth keeping, consider these rules:

 - It should not be the only place to find information

 - Record meetings if they include key information

 - Write things down, publish a quick transcript or key takeaways

 - Update any documentation related to the meeting or project accordingly

 - Only invite key stakeholders, make it optional for everyone else

 - Meetings should rarely have more than 3-4 participants